stylekit/stylekit.github.io/_posts/_temp/_2016-03-05-RBSliderThumb.md

 8. this will make it easier to implement directly an also to implement legacy code for page resize support

-9. create an Internatl Thumb class
+9. create an Internal Thumb class
-10. it should resize and setposition of its own skin for given overshoot values.
+10. it should resize and setPosition of its own skin for given overshoot values.
 11. so -0,25 top overshoot then resize its own height to height-(height*abs(topOvershot))
 12. do the same with the bottomOvershot but also offset the skin.y value with the same amount
 13. do a isolated button test with this scenario first.